 RTC also initiated specific employee concepts.
-Bus operators were offered a mentoring program with cash compensation for mentors and a voluntary 4-day advanced training program.
+Bus operators were offered a mentoring program with cash compensation for mentors, and an advanced, 4-day voluntary training program.
 Additionally, a defensive driving program and a community safety program were planned.
-The agency actively promoted operator collaboration with the maintenance department, which included master technicians directing informative session to help operators more effectively identify and communicate mechanical problems with buses.
+The agency actively promoted operator collaboration with the maintenance department, which included master technicians directing informative sessions to help operators more effectively identify and communicate mechanical problems.
 For the bus maintenance department, RTC worked with Nevada Job Corps to develop a 90-day apprenticeship.
-The agency emphasized ASCE certification training and offered cross-department training and exclusive one-on-one training.
+The agency heavily emphasized ASE certification training and offered cross-department training and one-on-one training.
 It is interesting to note that labor union representation was defeated by employee votes.

-Professional Transit Management of Tucson, Inc. / DBA Sun Tran.
+DBA Sun Tran (2).
 Sun Tran found recruitment of both bus operators and diesel mechanics to be difficult.
-Although the number of qualified applicants was low, the condition was exacerbated by a requirement that even experienced mechanics start at an entry-level wages.
-To address the situation, Sun Tran incorporated many countermeasures, such as improved compensation, monthly attendance incentives, and personal leave time made available on an hourly basis.
+Although the number of qualified applicants was low, the condition was exacerbated by requiring experienced mechanics to start at an entry-level wage.
+To address the situation, Sun Tran utilized many countermeasures, such as improved compensation, monthly attendance incentives, and personal leave-time made available on an hourly basis.
 The agency also implemented a 6-month attendance incentive that allowed employees to convert an amount of sick leave to annual leave.
 The agency offered tuition reimbursement, increased schedule flexibility, and sponsored an annual employee appreciation day.
 In addition, the "Let's Ask/Let's Talk" program was set up to encourage and improve communication with agency management.

 Specific Sun Tran offers to bus operators included the elimination of the part-time operator position, full benefits at the conclusion of the initial 6-week training period, ongoing training needs assessment, and accident-prevention and computer training programs.
-The agency also improved compensation for maintenance personnel, acquired new shop equipment, and implemented new training programs (especially for alternatively-fueled transit vehicles).
+The agency also improved compensation for maintenance personnel, acquired new shop equipment, and implemented new training programs (especially for alternatively-fueled transit vehicles.)

-Maryland Transit Administration.
+MTA (2).
 MTA found itself on the losing end of competition for skilled mechanics because many new employers in the area offered more attractive compensation packages.
 To counter this problem, the agency adopted a team approach, including union involvement and the Labor and Management Partnership (LAMP), to develop recruitment improvements.
 The Union agreed to waive some provisions for a limited time.
 MTA increased the pay rate during training and expanded its area of recruitment.
-The agency also worked with area technical school to find qualified applicants.
-For bus operators, MTA changed its CDL requirement for applicants and offered training when necessary.
+The agency also worked with area technical schools to find qualified applicants.
+MTA changed its CDL requirement for bus operator applicants and offered training when necessary.

-ATC Phoenix.
+ATC Phoenix / Phoenix Transit System (2, 3).
 Under contract for the past thirty years, ATC is a subcontractor that provides transit services to the City of Phoenix, Arizona.
 A city referendum recently expanded transit service.
 In the wake of growing competition from local industries for experienced workers, ATC implemented several concepts to help recruit and retain bus operators and mechanics.
 Grassroots recruiting and an employee referral program that offered cash incentives were utilized.
 In addition, ATC improved new employee orientation, offered a mentoring program to operators, and included bilingual training and safety assistance.
-The agency also focused on better communications and implemented recognition programs such as annual family day, banquets, time off incentives, and savings bonds.
+The agency also focused on better communications and implemented recognition programs such as annual family day, banquets, time-off incentives, and savings bonds.
 ATC also made deliberate efforts to celebrate the diversity of its staff, increase attention to customer service, and partner with regional citizens for input.
 A 2-year operator "check-up" training seminar, which includes gifts and meals, was designed, and management-labor partnerships were formed to address issues facing the agency.